jerome-goh/portfolio/README.md

 ### Project 2: Image classification with HyperModels in Python

 This project explores the effect of various neural network architectures on prediction accuracy for image classification tasks with the TensorFlow API.
 The dataset consists of high-resolution scans of a highly varied assortment of [Poker cards](https://www.kaggle.com/datasets/gpiosenka/cards-image-datasetclassification/data).
 The initial exploratory analysis examines the effectiveness of pre-trained models to predict these images.
-However, it is likely that such cards are not factored into the pre-trained weights, as pre-trained models fail to produce .
+However, it is likely that such cards are not factored into the pre-trained weights.

 Instead of arbitrarily fitting as many pre-trained models as possible until satisfactory predictions are attained, I propose the use of hyperparameter search algorithms and hypermodels to build an effective model.